I can’t wait for you to try this keto apple cranberry cobbler. It’s packed with fall flavors and a pure delight to all the senses.

 Are Cranberries Keto-Friendly?

-Well, if you are wondering if cranberries are keto-friendly, I am thrilled to report that they are.
+If you are wondering if cranberries are keto-friendly, I am thrilled to report that they are.
 You see, cranberries happen to be very low in carbs and simultaneously high in fiber.

 One cup of fresh cranberries has only 12 grams and 5 grams of fiber.
 Ain’t that a hoot?